TorinPellegrini/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>
+21/10/2024, 14:15 - Started project and fixed circular dependency compile error.
+21/10/2024, 15:50 - Finished implementation of a countdown bar for powerups